jvornhagen/hcds-itu.github.io/_projects/xr_replication.md

 The project is a joint project with [Department of Computer Science at University of Copenhagen](http://diku.dk), funded by the [Pioneer Centre for AI](https://www.aicentre.dk/), DNRF grant number P1.

 <div class="row">
-    {% for researcher in researchers %}
+    {% for researcher in page.researchers %}
         {% assign person = site.people | find: "email", researcher %}
         {% include person.html %}
     {% endfor %}